Lead Data Scientist

 Conditions apply to all benefits.
 These benefits are discretionary and subject to change.

 We aim to support all candidates during the application process and are happy to provide workplace adjustments when necessary.
-Should you need support with your application due to a disability or long-term condition, feel free to get in touch with us by email (please include 'Workplace Adjustments' in the subject line), or call us on and leave a voicemail.
+If you need support with your application due to a disability or long‑term condition, please email (please include “Workplace Adjustments” in the subject line), or call us on and leave a voicemail.

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.